-There’s a viscous undercurrent of malaise in this film to ensnare the otherwise copious malevolence.
+There’s a severe, wholly unexpected undercurrent of malaise in this film to ensnare the otherwise copious malevolence.
 Less a rollercoaster in momentum and inertia than a character study in the flickering desperation of a lone wolf, Die Hard inverts McClane’s craven one liners into tentative weapons against the agitation and inquietude of a hopeless crisis.
 McClane’s reckless desperation is downtuned by the angst and apprehension of Willis’ perturbed, torn-down performance of torrid ticks desperately attempting to abrogate the mortal terror of the situation.
 After a mid-film shootout where McClane cripples himself by running over glass, the film ices itself down to agonizingly tackle the glass shards in his feet.
 For all it’s mechanical precision, Die Hard is a nervous, highly fleshy, bone-crunching keg of subcutaneous dynamite below the surface.

 And of course, McClane is expertly played by a young Bruce Willis, who achieves the perfect mix of sardonic disaffection and endless exasperation necessary to convey just how reactionary his actions are, and how he never has the upper-hand.
 To match McClane’s every-man, Die Hard needed a truly dastardly, cunning villain, and it got it in Hans Gruber, one of the most calculating, reptilian villains ever to haunt the silver screen.
 Gruber, played with a quiet intensity and a slithery edge by Alan Rickman, is developed as a figure perched somewhere between cripplingly human and vaguely otherworldly.
 As a result, we’re never quite sure what he is capable of, lending him a brutal effectiveness that, when stabbed into the ribs of McClane’s maniacal hopelessness, makes him a truly deranged foe.
 I won’t go so far as to claim that Die Hard is a dual character study, but the action, for all its rambunctiousness, is primarily sowed by character.